SCHEDULE OF ELECTIONS

 Several residents of McHenry County served in the Middle East during Operation Desert Storm.

-There are several McHenry County residents who have served and are serving in the Iraqi conflict of 2002.
+There are several McHenry County residents who have served and are serving in Afghanistan.

 Numerous men and women are still serving outside the boundaries of the United States.